“Kiribati is for travellers, not tourists”

 For charitable, media, or partnership opportunities, please email info@kindlingkiribati.org

-Kindling Kiribati is a 501c(3) non-profit headquartered in Layton, Utah with programming occurring in South Tarawa, Kiribati.
+Kindling Kiribati is a 501c(3) non-profit headquartered in Farmington, Utah with programming occurring in South Tarawa, Kiribati.
+We are also registered as a non-profit in Kiribati.
 Kindling Kiribati publishes an annual impact report and is internally audited annually by an independent board member.